Gexkill/sweng2/PP/src/index.md

 ### 2.2.4.
 Effort equation

 **Chose batter names**

-**we can insert screen from http://csse.usc.edu/tools/COCOMOII.php**
+### 2.2.5.
+Detailed report
+We decided to give a detailed report performed by the following external site [http://csse.usc.edu/tools/COCOMOII.php](http://csse.usc.edu/tools/COCOMOII.php).
+This report gives us important information about effort like the effort estimated per month and per part.

+We used nominal value to obtain a result analogous to the result obtained by our hands.

+**Improve introduction**

+![Input data][cocomoData]\

+![Results][cocomoResults]\

 [//]: # (pagebreak)

 # 3. Tasks
-We considered all real assignment except the code inspection, since it is not related to this application, with the real deadlines.
+We considered all real assignments except the code inspection, since it is not related to this application, with the real deadlines.
 We also considered other tasks like the implementation, that we decided to start immediately after the design, because we have everything needed to start it.
-We used the duration provided by the cocomo. **Write in  hypothetical form?**
+We don't use the duration provided by the cocomo because we wouldn't have had the time to complete it in time (considering the course length). **Write in  hypothetical form?**

-We used a Gannt diagram to show the tasks with the deadlines.
+We used a Gantt diagram to show the tasks with the deadlines.

 **TODO improve Introduction**